drug-design/course/docs/chapters/conformational-analysis.md

 ### Energy Profile: a Global Information

-The description of the energy of a molecule in the multidimensional space of its degrees of freedom defines the "conformational potential surface" of the compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/energy-profile-global-information-c18f3fb8'><i class='fa fa-play' aria-hidden='true'></i></button>The description of the energy of a molecule in the multidimensional space of its degrees of freedom defines the "conformational potential surface" of the compound.
 This global representation is extremely useful in understanding, assessing, controlling and eventually influencing the properties of a given molecule.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer